 Elijah didn't ask the widow for what she did not have, only for the little bit that was in her hand.
 In so doing, she had more than enough!

+Gratitude turns what we have into enough.
 The participants of my small group weren't looking for a perfectly comfortable home, they were looking for perfectly comfortable people.
 Younger participants were glad to sit on the floor, and quite honestly the seating situation lent to a homier feel.
 When Jesus fed the 5,000, he broke the bread and gave thanks for it.
-As one of my favorite authors, Ann Voskamp, often says, Thanksgiving always precedes the miracle.
+As one of my favorite authors, Ann Voskamp, often says, thanksgiving always precedes the miracle.
 Being grateful opens the windows of heaven.
 Ask God to open your eyes to what you do have.

+Good hospitality helps us to see things through the eyes of others and care for their needs.
 When my children were still home and we were expecting overnight guests, there was always a flurry of action.
 Furniture was pulled out.
 Beds were cleaned under.
 And pillows were brought out into sunshine to air out.
 But one of the most fun parts of our preparations was to turn the bedroom our guests would stay in into a "hotel suite."
 We would use some saved hotel travel sized shampoos and soaps, fold towels extra fancy and place them in a basket on the bed along with an Andes mint tucked carefully under the pillow and a small coffee pot and mugs placed in the room.
 This was especially fun for the children and they didn't mind helping with the cleaning as much when they were able to participate with this part of the process.
 The whole family enjoyed imagining what it would be like to come to stay at someone's house and be treated so royally.
+This loving treatment is much more than just creating a comfortable space.
+Hearts find a home when someone listens to our hearts and cares about us.

+Hospitality is an act of obedience to the Scriptures.
 If there is no other reason to be hospitable, this should be reason enough.
 Hospitality in Biblical times was a big deal.
 Just think of the story above about the widow woman.
 God often not only blesses the the receiver of hospitality, but also the giver in their obedience.
-The end of the verse in Romans 12:13 commands, "Practice hospitality."
+Romans 12:13 commands, "Practice hospitality."
 The verbiage here clearly indicates that the art of hospitality is a journey not a destination.
 It is something when practiced can become second nature and more and more excellent.
 As with other spiritual practices, obedience unlocks a door to wisdom and grace in order to accomplish what God has required of you.

 When we extend hospitality to others we are blessed in the process.
 When tempted to avoid hospitality consider the encouragements above.
 Done on a regular basis, hospitality brings the blessings of a giver.
 It opens a door for the giver to share so much of one's own personality.
 It would be difficult to find a more genuine gift.